 What is Pre-Registration, and do I have to Pre-Register to attend?

 “Pre-registration” is used to mail or pay your fees in person before the event, and has a number of benefits, including lower entrance fees than the General Admission you would pay when you arrive at the site, and the option to purchase Reserved and Dry RV Parking (see Pre-Registration to review all the benefits).
 Pre-registration is not required to attend Estrella War.
 Registration has information on paying a General Admission entrance fee when you arrive at the event.

 Once I pay my entrance fee may I leave Estrella War and get back in?

 Yes, you will be given a site token (proof of payment of your entrance fee) which should be worn at all times while attending Estrella War, and a car tag that authorize your re-entry if you leave the event grounds (both a site token and a car tag are needed to get back into the event, so be sure you take both with you when you leave).
 Please see the Site Rules for more information.

 Any day is a great day to attend Estrella War, and the more days you can attend, the better!
 If you are only able to attend for part of the event, choose the days you’ll be there based on when the activities you most enjoy are happening.
 If you have questions about specific activities and you don’t find the information you need in a schedule, contact the War Staff who is responsible for coordinating that activity and ask for more information.

 Is camping available at Estrella War, and what services are available?

 Yes, your entrance fee includes access to camping areas and a number of services provided by the SCA and the property owner at the event site.
-Most people who attend Estrella War camp at the event for some or all or part of the event.
+Most people who attend Estrella War camp at the event for all or part of the event.
 Limited dry RV camping is also available, and there are hotels nearby.
 For more information, see the camping and local lodging information on this website.

 Where can I camp, and who do I camp with?